Here’s what you need to do if you spilled liquid such as water or coffee on your laptop touchpad:

 When the laptop hard drive is connected to another computer, you can use the functioning computer to make your backup (or a technician can do all of this).

-For many components, it’s possible to repair them rather than replace them, but it often requires micro soldering.
-That’s a rather advanced skill.
+For many components, it’s possible to repair them rather than replace them, but it often requires micro-soldering.

 In fact, micro soldering is so advanced that many computer repair shops don’t offer it as a service.

-Replacing the Laptop
+#4 Replacing the Laptop

 Typically, if you have to replace more than two major components, the total cost of repair is going to rival the cost of a new laptop.